pyvista/pyvista-tutorial/tutorial/03_data/README.rst

 the way they are in libraries like VTK.

-At the most fundamental level, all PyVista geometry classes inherit from the :ref:`ref_dataset` class.
+At the most fundamental level, all PyVista geometry classes inherit from the `Data Sets <https://docs.pyvista.org/api/core/dataset.html#ref-dataset>`_ class.
 A dataset has geometry, topology, and attributes describing that geometry in the form of point, cell, or field arrays.